 Certain deductions and credits have limitations that can prevent you from using them fully in the current year, but could permit a carryover to future years.
-Keep track of carryovers so you won’t to help keep you from forgetting to use them in future years (this is done automatically by most tax preparation programs and should be done by tax professionals you may use).
+Keep track of carryovers so that you won’t forget to use them in future years (this is done automatically by most tax preparation programs and should be done by tax professionals you may use).
 Examples:

 - Capital losses

 - Net operating losses (limited to 80% of taxable income)